NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Troll King.md

     desc: "`pf2:r`  "

   - name: "Vigorous Shake"
-    desc: "`pf2:r`  **Trigger** The troll king takes [[Conditions/Persistent Damage|Persistent]] acid or fire damage.\n**Effect** The troll king shakes itself to remove persistent acid or fire effects.
+    desc: "`pf2:r`  **Trigger** The troll king takes [[Conditions/Persistent Damage|Persistent]] acid or fire damage.\n* * *\n\n**Effect** The troll king shakes itself to remove persistent acid or fire effects.
 The troll king immediately attempts a DC 15 Flat check check to end the persistent damage that triggered this reaction.
 If the troll king succeeds at this check, it can immediately use Primordial Roar as part of this reaction."

 attacks:
   - name: ""